-Menstrie Primary School follows the Clackmanannshire Health and Wellbeing progression pathway and below summarises the progression within the Personal and Social Education section from P1 to P7.
+Menstrie Primary School follows the Clackmannanshire Health and Wellbeing progression pathway and below summarises the progression within the Personal and Social Education section from P1 to P7.
 In the event of composite classes, collaborative planning in school ensures age appropriate resources and content.

 Relationships, Sexual Health and Parenting education is embedded throughout the year but those aspects relating to sexual health and historically taught separately are highlighted in blue.
 To view the RSHP materials (developed and supported by local authorities and NHS boards) click here.

 - Shares aspirations and goals for the future.

 - Discusses some of the rewards that a job brings, for